medpar/TFG/README.md

-# Human Pose Estimation and Gait Segmentation
+# Human Pose Estimation and Gait Segmentation AI Models

 This repository contains the code developed for a computer-vision and biomechanics project focused on one question: